taewoong2318/dotvim/README.md

 ## Installation

-Clone this repository to the following directory:
+Clone this repository to either of the following directories:

 | Platform | Vim        | Location                           |
 | -------- | ---------- | ---------------------------------- |